 So, can there be a silver lining to any of this?

 As long as I can remember Mom suffered with anxiety.
 It ebbed and flowed, sometimes better, sometimes worse - but always there.
 A sudden noise or unexpected touch would cause her to leap out of her seat and cry out with surprise.
 A change in plans or routine could leave her flustered and nervous for awhile.
 She lived in a cloud of worry and agitation - often tired, as it affected her sleep.
 And I’m sure there was more suffering that I was not aware of.

 Along with the anxiety - or maybe part of it - Mom spent time re-visiting past mistakes, bad decisions and frustrations or nervously projecting onto future events.
 I do think this is a human condition and we all suffer from it to some degree or from time to time - but Mom lived it with little relief.
-I think wine helped - but that can bring its own problems.
+I think wine helped - but that brings its own problems.

 Now: Mom is calm, serene and smiling.
 She lives in the moment because that is all there is.
 She is (thankfully) unaware of what she’s lost and enjoys the activities of the day.
 She experiences life in a very magical, childlike way.
 She was afraid of dogs, at least throughout my lifetime.
 Now she lights up like a little girl when the therapy dog comes to visit; she can’t wait to get puppy love.
 When Santa comes to visit each year, she is an animated five year old - excited to tell Santa her wishes and dreams.